viniciu-pereira/gmail-migration-to-cpanel/README.md

-# Email Migration Guide with IMAPSync
+# Gmail Migration Guide with IMAPSync

 This tutorial provides instructions for performing email migration using IMAPSync.